lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-01-Calculator/README.md

 Build a simple calculator with a command-line UI:

 - First handling only additions
-- Then all operations (mutliplications, substractions, divisions).
+- Then all operations (mutliplications, subtractions, divisions).

 It should work like this: